Natural Gas: A Clean and Affordable Transportation Fuel

 Natural gas utilities are playing a critical role in advancing natural gas use in Canada’s transportation markets.
 This is because:

 On fuel costs, consumers have witnessed steady transportation fuel price increases.
-Natural gas offers savings of as much as 30-40 per cent compared to diesel and gasoline.
+Natural gas offers savings of as much as 10 to 20 per cent compared to diesel and gasoline.

 Read this document for more information on how the natural gas delivery industry, governments, and other industry partners can work together on market development measures.

 Natural Gas Success Stories:

 In July 2014, BC Ferries announced the purchase of three new intermediate class vessels that are dual-fuel capable using Liquefied Natural Gas (LNG) or diesel fuel for propulsion and power generation.
 BC Ferries noted that the new vessels can reduce upward pressure on fares due to lower fuel costs for LNG, and reduce the environmental emissions substantially since LNG is a cleaner and greener fuel compared to current alternatives.